 The HIV Vaccines and Microbicides Resource Tracking Working Group was founded in 2004 to track global resources dedicated to the research and development of new biomedical tools for HIV prevention.
 The Working Group is a collaboration between AVAC: Global Advocacy for HIV Prevention, IAVI and the Joint United Nations Programme on HIV/AIDS (UNAIDS).
 Funding data assembled by the Working Group date back to 2000 and have enabled the systematic tracking of investments and trends in the advancement of new tools and strategies to prevent HIV.

-The most recent report, Investing to End the AIDS Epidemic: A new Era for HIV Prevention Research and Development (PDF), was issued in July 2012.
-It covers investments through 2011 on preventive and therapeutic vaccines against HIV, microbicides, adult male circumcision, female condoms, pre-exposure prophylaxis (PrEP), herpes simplex 2 prevention, prevention of mother-to-child vertical HIV transmission, from mother to child and treatment as prevention.
+The most recent report, From Research to Reality: Investing in HIV Prevention Research in a Challenging Landscape (PDF), was issued in July 2013.
+It covers investments through 2012 on preventive and therapeutic vaccines against HIV, microbicides, adult male circumcision, female condoms, pre-exposure prophylaxis (PrEP), and HSV-2 prevention, as well as developing and improving strategies for prevention of mother-to-child vertical HIV transmission at birth and during breastfeeding.

 For more information on the Working Group, archived reports and materials, and information on its members, please visit http://www.hivresourcetracking.org.